henryfreel/w1_tic_tac_toe/README.md

-# Tic Tac Toe - Weekend Lab
+# Tic Tac Toe - Weekend Lab - this is now mine!

 **Objective:** Build a tic-tac-toe game in HTML and pure JavaScript.